douglampe/codetender/README.md

 Usage: codetender [options] [command]

 Options:
   -v, --version                      Display current version number -d, --debug                        Display debugging output -q, --quiet                        Do not output to console (overrides --debug) -f, --file <file>                  Replace tokens as specified in a file -h, --help                         display help for command

 Commands:
-  new <template> <folder>  Copies contents of template to new folder then prompts for token replacement replace <folder>         Prompts for token replacement and replaces tokens help [command]           display help for command
+  new <template> <folder>            Copies contents of template to new folder then prompts for token replacement as needed add [options] <template> <folder>  Copies contents of template to an existing folder then prompts for token replacement as needed
+    Options:
+      -o, --overwrite  Overwrite existing files with template contents

+  replace <folder>                   Prompts for token replacement and replaces tokens help [command]                     display help for command
 ```

 ### Create New Project From Template